-Note: Section HFS 45.03 (25) defines a "premise" as a building and the tract of land on which the building is located.
+Note: Section DCF 250.03 (25) defines a "premise" as a building and the tract of land on which the building is located.

-(i) A hot tub located in a room or area accessible to children shall have a visible, locked, rigid cover or be enclosed by a locked fence at least 4 feet tall.
-The lock shall be installed so that the lock is inaccessible to children.

-(j) If a hot tub is located in a room or area that is not intended for use by children, access to the room or area shall be controlled through the use of a visibly locked door.
-The lock shall be installed so that the lock is inaccessible to children.

-(k) The premises shall have no flaking or deteriorating paint on exterior or interior surfaces in areas accessible to children.
-Lead-based paint or other toxic finishing material may not be used on any surface on the premises.

-(3) EMERGENCIES.
-Each center shall have a written plan for taking appropriate action in the event of a fire or tornado or other emergency.
-The center shall practice the fire and tornado plan with the children each month and document when the plan was practiced.
+- (i) A hot tub located in a room or area accessible to children shall have a visible, locked, rigid cover or be enclosed by a locked fence at least 4 feet tall.
+The lock shall be installed so that the lock is inaccessible to children. - (j) If a hot tub is located in a room or area that is not intended for use by children, access to the room or area shall be controlled through the use of a visibly locked door.
+The lock shall be installed so that the lock is inaccessible to children. - (k) The premises shall have no flaking or deteriorating paint on exterior or interior surfaces in areas accessible to children.
+Lead-based paint or other toxic finishing material may not be used on any surface on the premises. - (3) EMERGENCIES.
+Each center shall have a written plan for taking appropriate action in the event of a fire or tornado, missing child or other emergency.
+The center shall practice the fire evacuation plan monthly and the tornado plan monthly from April though October with the children and document when the plans were practiced.

-Note: The Licensee may use either Department's form CFS-0460, Family Child Care Fire and Safety Report or the licensee's own form to document when the fire and tornado emergency plan was practiced.
-Information on how to obtain the Department's form is in Appendix E.
+Note: The licensee may use either the department's form, Fire Safety and Emergency Response Documentation - Family Child Care Centers, or the licensee's own form to document when the fire and tornado emergency plans were practiced.
+Information on how to obtain the department's form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.